 The company estimates the fair value of restricted share grants and stock options at the time of grant and recognizes compensation costs over the vesting period of the awards and options.
-Non-cash share-based compensation expense of \$12.0 million, \$18.1 million and \$14.7 million was recognized for fiscal 2012, 2011 and 2010, respectively, associated with restricted share grants.
-The company recorded a related tax benefit of \$4.6 million, \$7.1 million and \$5.8 million in fiscal 2012, 2011 and 2010, respectively.
-The company issued restricted share grants with a fair value of \$34.7 million in fiscal year 2011.
-There were no restricted share grants issued in fiscal 2012 or 2010.
+Non-cash share-based compensation expense of \$11.9 million, \$12.0 million and \$18.1 million was recognized for fiscal 2013, 2012 and 2011, respectively, associated with restricted share grants.
+The company recorded a related tax benefit of \$4.4 million, \$4.6 million and \$7.1 million in fiscal 2013, 2012 and 2011, respectively.

-As of December 29, 2012, there was \$13.1 million of total unrecognized compensation cost related to nonvested restricted share grant compensation arrangements, which will be recognized over a weighted average life of 2.0 years.
+As of December 28, 2013, there was \$0.5 million of total unrecognized compensation cost related to nonvested restricted share grant compensation arrangements, which will be recognized over a weighted average life of 1.5 years.

-The fair value of restricted share grant awards for which vesting is subject to market conditions have been estimated using binomial option-pricing models, based on the average market price at the grant date and the weighted average assumptions specific to share grant awards.
 Share grant awards not subject to market conditions for vesting are valued at the closing share price of the company's stock as of the date of the grant.
-The company issued 386,000 restricted share grant awards in 2011.
-There were no restricted share grant awards in 2012 or 2010.
+There were no restricted share grant awards in 2013 or 2012.
+The company issued 386,000 restricted share grant awards in 2011 with a fair value of \$34.7 million.
 Share grant awards issued in 2011 are performance based and were not subject to market conditions.
 The fair value of \$89.98 per share for the awards for 2011 represent the closing share price of the company's stock as of the date of grant.